EnigmaCurry/lbry-channel-mirror/README.md

 `lbry_channel_mirror.yaml` file as `claims`.
 But you don't have to create this list by hand, the `fetch` command will do that for you.

-In a blank directory, or in a directory of files you wish to publish, initialize lbry_channel_mirror with the name of the channel you wish to mirror:
+Inside the directory you want the files to download to, initialize lbry_channel_mirror with the name of the channel you wish to mirror:

 ```